kathan5550/BlogPoster_App/README.md

 The PATCH method in HTTP is used to apply partial modifications or updates to a resource.
 Unlike PUT, which replaces the entire resource, PATCH only updates the fields that are provided in the request payload.
 It is used when you want to modify specific attributes of a resource without affecting the rest.<br>

 <img width="1300" alt="Screenshot 2024-03-23 at 11 21 31 PM" src="https://github.com/kathan5550/BlogPoster_App/assets/105222761/e5e39f17-a155-4a32-a3ee-010f202ea94b">

-## MVVM Architecture:
-The app follows the MVVM (Model-View-ViewModel) architecture pattern:<br>

-* Model: Represents the data and business logic.<br>
-* View: Represents the UI elements and interacts with the ViewModel.<br>
-* ViewModel: Manages UI-related data and communicates with the repository.<br>

 ## ScreenShots
 <img width="200" alt="Screenshot 2024-03-23 at 8 53 33 PM" src="https://github.com/kathan5550/BlogPoster_App/assets/105222761/7106db62-96a5-46c1-9c10-06d812e3ab58">